HuLiLab/SPIN-AI/README.md

 compute_attributions.py: computes feature attributions using DeepLift on the models with the best hyperparameter combination as determined in the previous step.
 The DeepLift reference is set to a matrix of 0s, but other references can be manually specified.

 visualization.py: visualizes a spatial transcriptomics slide colored by the distance of each spot to their original location.

+(to_add) get_spgs.py: calculates SPGs from the attribution files.
+SPG criteria can be controlled using parameters.